What Is Local SEO and Why Does It Matter?

 To optimize your GBP:

-• Business name: Use your exact legal business name — do not stuff keywords into it
+• Business name: Use the real-world name and do not add promotional keywords

 • Phone and website: Make sure both are correct and consistent with what is on your website